Lazar-T/Upwork-job-checker/README.md

 ###Usage

-For proper use you will need to enter valid username, password, search word(python, ruby...), and path to the exact location where Upwork-job-checker folder is.
+For proper use you will need to enter following in information.py file: valid username, password, search word(python, ruby...), and path to the exact location where Upwork-job-checker folder is.

 This is intended to  be integrated with cron job so you will need to open terminal emulator and type:
 ```